thurn/violet/spells.md

 - Skills: Balancing, Climbing, Hiding
 - Savings Throws: Will, Fortitude, Reflex
 - Size categories
+- Teleportation
 - Resurrection
 - Magical tatoos
+- Dispell magic
+- Critical hits
+- Nonlethal damage
+- Creatue types: colors, big categories are better, constructs
+- Range categories: personal, touch, close, medium, long

+# Magic

+Cancel: Counter target spell
+Disorient: Creature gets -7/-0 until end of turn Essence Scatter: Counter target creature spell
+Flashfreeze: Counter target red or green spell
+Jump: Target creature gains flying
+Negate: Counter target noncreature spell
+Twincast: Copy target instant or sorcery spell
+Divination: Draw two cards
+Fabricate: Search your library for an artifact
+Mind Spring: Draw X cards
+Ponder: Look at top 3 of library, put back in any order
+Sleep: Tap all creatures target player controls
+Time Warp: Take an extra turn after this one
+Tome Scour: Opponent puts 5 cards into graveyard
+Traumatize: Put half library into graveyard
+Ice Cage: Enchanted creature can’t attack/block/activate abilities until it is targeted
+Levitation: All creatures get flying
+Mind Control: Control enchanted creature
+Telepathy: Opponents reveal their hands
+Aetherspouts: Attacking creatures get put on top or bottom of opponent’s library
+Encrust: Permanent doesn’t untap and its abilities can’t be activated Void Snare: Return target nonland permanent to its owner’s hand Angel’s Mercy: Gain 7 life
+Celestial Purge: Exile black or red permanent
+Divine Verdict: Destroy attacking/blocking creature
+Fog: Prevent combat damage this turn
+Giant Growth: Creature gets +3/+3 this turn
+Glorious Charge: Creatures get +1/+1 this turn
+Harm’s Way: Redirect 2 damage
+Might of Oaks: Creature gets +7/+7 until end of turn
+Naturalize: Destroy artifact or enchantment
+Silence: Opponents can’t cast spells this turn
+Tempest of Light: Destroy all enchantments
+Windstorm: X damage to each creature with flying Bountiful Harvest: Gain life for each land
+Howl of the Night Pack: Summon a Wolf for each Forest Nature’s Spiral: Return permanent to hand
+Open the Vaults: Return artifacts and enchantments to battlefield
+Overrun: Creatures get +3/+3 and trample
+Planar Cleansing: Destroy nonland permanents
+Rampant Growth: Search library for basic land, put onto battlefield Solemn Offering: Destroy artifact or enchantment, gain 4 life Armored Ascension: Creature gets +1/+1 for each plains, has flying Entangling Vines: Enchanted creature doesn’t untap Holy Strength: Enchanted creature gets +1/+2
+Honor of the Pure: White creatures get +1/+1
+Indestructibility: Permanent is indestructible
+Lifelink: Creature has lifelink
+Oakenform: Enchanted creature gets +3/+3
+Pacifism: Enchanted creature can’t attack or block Back to Nature: Destroy all enchantments
+Battle Mastery: Enchanted creature has double-strike Marked by Honor: Enchanted creature gets +2/+2 and has vigilance Ignite Disorder: 3 damage divided between 1-3 white/blue creatures Kindled Fury: Target gets +1/0 and first strike until end of turn Lightning Bolt: 3 damage to creature/player
+Seismic Strike: Damage to creature = to mountains you have
+Shatter: Destroy artifact
+Trumpet Blast: Attacking creatures get +2/+0 until end of turn Act of Treason: Control creature until end of turn Burning Inquiry: Each player draws 3, then discards 3 at random
+Earthquake: X damage to each creature without flying
+Fireball: X damage evenly between any number of targets, +1 cost per target Panic attack: 3 target creatures can’t block this turn
+Pyroclasm: 2 damage to each creature
+Yawning Fissure: Each opponent sacrifices a land
+Firebreathing: For R, creature gets +1/+0 until end of turn
+Manabarbs: Damage players this turn when they tap for mana Act on Impulse: Exile the top 3 cards of library, you can play them until end of turn Circle of Flame: When a creature without flying attacks you, deal 1 damage to it Doom Blade: Destroy nonblack creature
+Tendrils of Corruption: Deal X damage to creature, you gain X life, X is amount of swamps
+Assassinate: Destroy tapped creature
+Consume Spirit: Deals X damage, you gain X life
+Deathmark: Destroy target green or white creature Diabolic Tutor: Search library for a card and put it into your hand
+Duress: Opponent reveals hand, you discard a non-creature, non-land card Mind Rot: Target player discards two cards
+Mind Shatter: Target player discards X cards at random Sign in Blood: Target player draws 2 cards and loses 2 life
+Megrim: When opponents discard a card, deal 2 damage to them Sanguine Blood: When you gain life, opponent loses life Soul Bleed: Creature’s controller loses 1 life at upkeep Underworld Dreams: 1 damage when opponent draws cards Unholy Strength: Creature gets +2/+1
+Weakness: Creature gets -2/-1
+Eternal Thirst: Gain +1/+1 when an opponent’s creature dies Feast on the Fallen: Get a +1/+1 counter if an opponent lost life last turn
+Necrobite: Target creature gains deathtouch Necromancer’s Stockpile: Discard a creature card: draw a card Stab Wound: Enchanted creature gets -2/-2
+Stain the Mind: Search target player’s graveyard, hand, and library for cards with a given name

 # Spell Compendium
 - Absorb spell power into your own power